Are All ETLs Created Equal? 5 Questions Marketing and Sales Ops Needs to Ask About Data Integration

 A quality data integration tool should require little installation, setup or DevOps time.
 It should also offer convenient, transparent payment options for upgrades.
 For example, CDI-Free has no cost or risk of unexpected expenses.
 If your workload exceeds 20M rows or crosses the 10-hour processing time limit per month, you can transit to the pay-as-you-go option with a single click, without the loss of data fidelity or stability.
 Informatica Cloud Data Integration-PayGo (CDI-PayGo) offers additional compliance support, award-winning customer support and processing of unlimited rows at a truly low cost.

 Many vendors claim to be low-code or even no-code, so it’s important to understand what these terms mean in practice.
-Truly self-serve tools allow tech-savvy marketing and ops teams to get started immediately, without any help from DevOps or IT for deployment, setup or use.
+Truly self-serve tools allow tech-savvy data professionals to get started immediately, without any help from DevOps or IT for deployment, setup or use.
 You should also consider the user interface.
 Look for point-and-click configuration and drop-down menus versus code development for commonly used functions, such as data transformations and field mapping.

 CDI-Free offers a simple, wizard-driven, drag-and-drop process.
 This allows marketing and sales ops data professionals to add sources and join, move, validate and standardize data quickly and securely, even at scale.
 Contextual videos within the user environment help navigate the process and answer queries as they arise while using the tool.
-That way, work gets done quickly and smoothly, without any technical expertise required.
+In-product chats provide access to a live subject matter expert to help resolve user queries in real time.
+With these resources, work gets done quickly and smoothly without any technical expertise required.

-Most data integration tools stumble when the data volumes increase.
+Most data integration tools stumble when the data volumes increase or new data sources or targets are added or new data patterns need to be supported.
 At this point, you need to scale up to meet these new demands.
 But most free solutions become unstable, slow down or are unable to upgrade to a more full-scale solution without disruptions.

 If an upgraded version is available, consider what it offers.
-Is it simply providing a higher data processing volume or are additional features — such as high-speed data processing, compliance protection and customer support — included?
+Is it simply providing a higher data processing volume or are additional features — such as high-speed data processing, compliance protection and customer support, more sophisticated transformations, support for more sources and targets — included?
 Is the pricing model of the scaled-up version transparent and affordable, or will it require complicated new budgetary approvals?

-Choose a Proven, Best-in-Class Solution Central IT Already Trusts
+Choose an Easy, Efficient, Cost-Effective, Proven and Best-in-Class Solution Central IT Already Trusts

 At the end of the day, data integration should simplify the entire data pipeline.
 This includes data loading and transformation for all marketing and sales use cases.
 At the same time, it needs to ensure data governance and compliance are never compromised.

-Don’t settle for suboptimal tools that prove more costly in the long run.
+Don’t be allured by solutions that can support your needs right now but will fall flat on your growth tomorrow.
 With Informatica CDI-Free and CDI-PayGo, you can access high-performance ETL and ELT without the risk of hidden costs, the need for expensive developers or lengthy budget approvals.
 And all of that comes from a name that central IT already trusts when it comes to stability, performance and data security - Informatica.